BioPC/test/README.md

 6. Configure the required sensors and inverter control paths from **Settings**.

 See the full [installation guide](docs/01-installation.md) for dependencies, update behavior and first-run verification.

+### Important — do not mix installation methods

+> **Do not combine Manual and HACS-native HPVC.** v1.5.2 includes a mixed-install safety interlock.
+If legacy `input_boolean.hpvc_*`, `input_number.hpvc_*`, `input_text.hpvc_*`, `input_select.hpvc_*` or `input_button.hpvc_*` helpers are detected while the HACS integration is present, HPVC blocks the native control stack and Node-RED management and creates a persistent Home Assistant notification.
+>
+> If the manual package is added while HACS-native HPVC is already running, HPVC first turns off the native master control and reloads into protection mode.
+Remove one installation method and restart or reload HPVC to continue.
+HPVC never deletes the manual YAML package automatically.

+See [Installation → Switching between Manual and HACS-native](docs/01-installation.md#switching-between-manual-and-hacs-native) for the safe migration order.

 ## Main features